-Therefore, strengthening of the facilities available at SCS is considered an essential and timely need for quality assurance of agricultural products which can be utilized by other public and private sector agencies to enhance the safe food and good health of the people in Sri Lanka.
+Therefore, strengthening of the laboratory facilities of HORDI at Gannoruwa is considered an essential and timely need for quality assurance of agricultural products which can be utilized by other public and private sector agencies to enhance the safe food and good health of the people in Sri Lanka.

-Strengthening of GAP program-Seed Certification Service, Gannoruwa will be a sustainable solution for the continuing of modern technologies that are introduced to the farmers by ASMP.
+Strengthening of laboratory facilities of HORDI at Gannoruwa will be a sustainable solution for the continuing of modern technologies that are introduced to the farmers by ASMP.
 Therefore, launching of capacity building program at Gannoruwa to enhance the quality assurance of agricultural products is an essential and mandatory requirement of the agriculture sector modernization.